SuperDARN/DDWG/policies_procedures.md

  2. Via an email to the DDWG mailing list: <darn-ddwg@isee.nagoya-u.ac.jp>
  3. Via an email to the chair or co-chair(s)

-### Blacklisting
+### Blocking

-Blacklisting refers to the listing of specific SuperDARN level 1 data that should not be distributed to the SuperDARN community via the official SuperDARN data repositories.
-A file may be blacklisted for any number of reasons.
+Blocking refers to the listing of specific SuperDARN level 1 data that should not be distributed to the SuperDARN community via the official SuperDARN data repositories.
+A file may be blocked for any number of reasons.

-The blacklist of SuperDARN files shall be accessible on a publicly visible website, in human-readable text file format.
-All files that are part of the blacklist should have context for their blacklisting in another text file in the same location (i.e. a README file).
+The blocklist of SuperDARN files shall be accessible on a publicly visible website, in human-readable text file format.
+All files that are part of the blocklist should have context for their blocking in another text file in the same location (i.e. a README file).

-The procedure for blacklisting a set of files is:
+The procedure for blocking a set of files is:
-1. A PI, data manager, DDWG member, etc, will raise an issue outlining certain data files, recommending them to be blacklisted.
+1. A PI, data manager, DDWG member, etc, will raise an issue outlining certain data files, recommending them to be blocked.
-1. Consensus should be reached amongst an expert panel about whether the files should be blacklisted
+1. Consensus should be reached amongst an expert panel about whether the files should be blocked
 1. The DDWG member(s) responsible for maintaining the official SuperDARN data repositories will remove the list of files from the repository, placing them in a parallel directory on the repository that is clearly labelled (i.e. 'deletions')
-1. The DDWG member will then communicate this blacklist update to the DDWG mailing list, and provide the updated master list of blacklisted files along with the context for blacklisting of the files.
+1. The DDWG member will then communicate this blocklist update to the DDWG mailing list, and provide the updated master list of blocked files along with the context for blocking of the files.

 ### File checking